 Can I be honest with you?
 I don’t care for seekh kebab.
 I mean, it’s not my go-to choice at restaurants.
-I don’t love ground meat in general, but when it comes to Pakistani barbecue, I am more of a Tandoori Chicken, Chops, and Tikka gal.
+When it comes to Pakistani barbecue, I am more of a Tandoori Chicken, Chops, and Tikka gal.

-But these seekh kebabs are different.
-Maybe it’s because they’re made with chicken instead of beef.
-Or perhaps it’s because I’m not a fan of the overpowering spices most restaurants use in their seekh kebabs.
+Perhaps it's because I'm not a fan of the overpowering spices most restaurants use in their seekh kebabs.
 Whatever it is, I could eat these chicken seekh kebabs any day of the week!
+And I have a similar homemade beef seekh kebab recipe if you prefer beef to chicken.

 Table of Contents